The Semen Retention Phenomenon: Benefits and Risks

 As we’ve discussed before, porn addiction is not recognized as a real disorder according to the Fifth Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) – the bible that mental health providers use to diagnose patients.
 There is also no scientific proof that porn causes sexual dysfunction.

-As you probably know by now, we at Popstar believe that sex is a wonderful, amazing, important, and healthy part of an adult human’s life, so if you find yourself in any dark corners of the internet where someone’s trying to tell you that sex is a harmful, shameful act, make sure you take their rhetoric with a giant pink Himalayan block of salt.
+At Popstar, we believe sex is a wonderful, amazing, and healthy part of an adult's life.
+If you find yourself in any dark corners of the internet and internet forums shaming people for having sex, make sure you take their rhetoric with a giant pink Himalayan block of salt.
+Step back and evaluate whether that’s the best use of your time.

 Bottle It Up or Let It Flow?